namphuongtran9196/namphuongtran9196.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I received a B.Eng degree in Artificial Intelligence from FPT University, Vietnam, in 2023.
+**Short Bio:** My name is Tran Phuong **Nam**  (Trần Phương **Nam** - Vietnamese).
+I received a B.Eng degree in Artificial Intelligence from <a href="https://uni.fpt.edu.vn/en-US/home">FPT University</a>, Vietnam, in 2023.
 My research interests include Deep Learning, Computer Vision, Natural Language Processing,  Multi-modal, Reinforcement learning, and the Internet of Things.

-From 2021 to 2023, I was a Junior AI Engineer with K&G company, in Vietnam.
-During this time, I also worked as an AI researcher at Gradients Technologies which took account into many projects related to Natural Language Processing and Computer Vision.Currently, I work as a Ph.D. assistant and a post-doc researcher at FPT University, Ho Chi Minh City, Vietnam.
+From 2021 to 2023, I was a Junior AI Engineer with <a href="http://www.kng.vn/">K&G company</a>, in Vietnam.
+During this time, I also worked as an AI researcher at startup <a href="https://www.linkedin.com/company/gradtek/about/">Gradients Technologies</a> which took account into many projects related to Natural Language Processing and Computer Vision.Currently, I work as a post-doc researcher under the guidance of Dr. <a href="https://dnmduc.github.io/">Duc Ngoc Minh Dang</a>. at FPT University, Ho Chi Minh City, Vietnam.

+**Research Interests:** Artificial Intelligence, Deep Learning, Machine Learning, Signal Processing, Multi-Modal, Reinforcement learning, and their applications in the fields of Biometrics, Audio & Speech Processing, Self-Driving Car, Intelligent automation, and Robotics.